rdoteam/cfdocus/docs/Multi-tenant/howto-multitenant.md

 ## Configure a tenant

 If necessary, you can set up a tenant.
-To do this, type `sudo orbit tenant configure <tenant name>`.
+To do this, type `sudo orbit tenant configure `.

 - For example: `sudo sudo orbit tenant configure test`.